Great Barrier Reef Queensland, Australia Travel Guide

 Accessible by car.
 Go early in the morning to avoid crowds.

 Book a tour to Josephine FallsSelf-drive is best for exploring at your leisure.
-Excellent photography opportunities.
+Excellent chances for photos.

 Explore Atherton Tablelands ToursLocated south of Cairns.
 Combine a visit with Josephine Falls.
 Best visited during both day and night.